 Thank God plans changed.

 Don’t get me wrong, I love New Zealand and definitely want to live back there at some stage, but I feel so grateful that I am living the life that I really wanted all along.
-I’m a gypsy and it feels great.
+I’m a vagabond and it feels great.

 Toby and I do want to buy land and build a tiny home at some point, but even then we want to have a base for only about half of the year.

 That’s the dream, to be able to have our own home in the mountains of Colorado that we love for six months of the year, then be able to housesit, travel and spend time in New Zealand for the rest of the year.

 But until then, our lives will be on the road, and this month, month twenty four of my travels, reflects that pretty well.
 This month I visited two countries and three States, visiting friends and exploring.
 It was pretty great.